GMC change of policy regarding the Combined Programme

 As the training programme is competency based there is flexibility to accelerate to a higher training level and make a request for your CCT date to be brought forward (see process above).

-I have completed my training and was issued with a CESR (CP) – can this be converted to a CCT?
+I have completed my training through the Combined Programme – can this be converted to a CCT?

 - CCT application process

-- Notification form for CCT application (Word document 52kb)
+- Notification form for CCT application (Word document)

 - Combined programme CCT registration form (Word document)